paul-duvall/php_basics_treehouse/README.md

 - Using php code on a site
 - Using include to incorporate content from separate php documents
 - Separate header / footer php documents
+- Using variables to change page titles
+- Using $_GET\["category"\] to change content depending upon category in url